chrowe/ansible-pi/README.md

   - Test that everything is working
     - ssh `ssh pi@newhostname.local`
     - ansible ``
+3. Set up Pagekite
+    - `cp pagekite_10_account.rc.example pagekite_10_account.rc`
+    - Change `NAME` and `YOURSECRET` to your desired values.
+See https://pagekite.net/home/

-3. Run Ansible to setup everything else
+4. Run Ansible to setup everything else
   - In `playbook.yml` change `hosts` to match the `newname` you just gave your Pi.
   - `ansible-playbook -i hosts playbook.yml`

+## Using Pagekite

+See http://pagekite.net/wiki/Howto/SshOverPageKite/ for how to set up ssh on your local machine.

 ## Accessing NodeRED